ZEISS/czicheck/documentation/description_of_checkers.md

 This checker is implemented in the file 'checkerOverlappingScenes.cpp'.
 It is tested whether subblocks within different scenes are overlapping (on pyramid-layer 0).

+### subblkbitmapvalid

+This checker is implemented in the file 'checkerSubBlkBitmapValid.cpp'.
+Here all subblocks are read from the file, and their syntactical validity is checked.
+The subblock's content is decoded, and the bitmap is checked for validity.
+This check is more thorough than the check 'subblksegmentsvalid', as it also checks the content of the subblocks.
+The check is a strict superset of the check 'subblksegmentsvalid', so it is not necessary to run both checks.
+Note that this check requires reading all data from disk, and in case of compressed data it is decoded, so it may be time consuming.